 Drive to Khorog, the capital of the Gorno- Badakhshan (GBAO) region, along the Panj River which forms the border between Tajikistan and Afghanistan.

 Today we drive to Wakhan valley.
 En-route we stop at Garm Chashma (Hot spring).
 Garam Chasma is the Pamirs’ most popular open-air hot spring pool for the locals.
-We visit the ruins of Kah Kahah fortress dated back from Kushan period 4th Century AD and in the afternoon, drive to Bibi Fotima hot spring for walk around the village.
-Overnight homestay (BLD)
+We visit the ruins of Kah Kahah fortress dated back from Kushan period 4th Century AD and in the afternoon, drive to Bibi Fotima hot spring for a walk around the village.
+Overnight at home-stays in Ishkashim.
+(BLD)

 In the morning we visit a small museum of local astronomer and poet Sufi Muboraki Wakhoni.
-Afterwards we travel to the village Vrang where on a cliff-side pitted with caves, contains a Buddhist complex dating from 4th – 7th centuries, reminders of the ancient pilgrim caravans that passed through the region.
-Continue driving to Langer, afternoon walk around the village and a chance to meet the locals, or if you are energetic optional hike up the hill to see the petroglyph site above the village, which involves a fair physical effort to reach.
+Afterwards, we travel to the village Vrang where a Buddhist complex dating from 4th – 7th centuries is pitted on in a cliff-face.
+This complex is the reminder of the ancient pilgrim caravans that passed through the region.
+Continue driving to Langer, afternoon walk around the village and a chance to meet the locals, or if you are energetic, optional hike up the hill to see the petroglyph site above the village, which involves a fair physical effort to reach.
 These images carved into the rocks high above the village depict goats, caravans, horses.
-Overnight in home stay (BLD)
+Overnight at home-stays in Langar.
+(BLD)

 Today we visit local shrine Mazor-I Shoh Qambar-I Oftob (Master of Sun).
 Afterward we drive along the Pamir River via the Khargoshi pass (4344m) to Murghab.

-Murgab is the highest village in Tajikistan.
-It is located at an altitude of 3600 meters.
+Murgab is the highest village in Tajikistan, located at an altitude of 3600m.
 The town lies at the junction of the Pamir highway (that connects the region with Kyrgyzstan and Afghanistan) and the main road linking Tajikistan with China through the Kulma pass.
-Overnight in homestay (BLD)
+Overnight at Guest house in Murghab.
+(BLD)

-Morning scenic drive to Song Kul Lake.
-Song Kol is a high alpine lake in the Tian Shan Mountains of Kyrgyzstan It lies at an altitude of 3016 metre from sea level.
+Later continue driving to Song Kol is a high alpine lake in the Tian Shan Mountains of Kyrgyzstan It lies at an altitude of 3016 metre from sea level.
 It is an important migration point for birds, which flock here for the lake’s rich marshlands.
-The lake itself is an exquisite gem-colored turquoise blue, reaching a depth of 14 meters.
+The lake itself is an exquisite gem-coloured turquoise blue, reaching a depth of 14 meters.
 In the summer.
 Song-Kul Lake is surrounded by lush verdant grass, making it a hotspot for nomadic cattle and horse breeders.
 Overnight in Yurt.
 (BLD)